bszarlej/flame_camera_tools/README.md

     .then((_) => camera.zoomTo(1.0, duration: const Duration(seconds: 2)));
 ```

-Applying Multiple Effects at Once:
+### Applying Multiple Effects at Once
+You can also apply multiple effects simultaneously for more dynamic interactions:

 ```dart
 camera